eclipse-archived/ceylon-lang.org/blog/2013-02-26-ceylon-in-the-browser.md

 Well, that's essentially all there is to our application, except for a couple of boring module and package descriptors.
-Here we can see a sever written in Ceylon running in the JVM being called by a client written in Ceylon running in a web browser and interacting with the browser's native JavaScript APIs.
+Here we can see a server written in Ceylon running in the JVM being called by a client written in Ceylon running in a web browser and interacting with the browser's native JavaScript APIs.
 I think that's pretty cool.